BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 To put it more candidly, clients love this platform.

 As mentioned, Mitchell’s company, Clear Seas Research, does "end-to-end" market research.
 For example, they have a verified panel of people who work as professional hot water heater installers.
-You can see some of those people here: [https://dashboard.clearseas.ai/waterHeater/video/surveyVideos](https://dashboard.clearseas.ai/waterHeater/video/surveyVideos)
+You can see some of those people in the video thumbnails here (they agreed to have their videos shared, by the way): [https://dashboard.clearseas.ai/waterHeater/video/surveyVideos](https://dashboard.clearseas.ai/waterHeater/video/surveyVideos)

 ![Multiple survey video cards.png](https://bradleyculley.github.io/images/Multiple_survey_video_cards.png)